 Rather than the usual collection of ranking factors, it relies heavily on just three to determine how results will rank.

-The first is proximity.
+The first aspect of Google Maps optimization is proximity.

 This is based on an individual user’s physical location, and it’s major in local SEO.